What are Some of the Challenges of Using Colored Pencils?

 There might be a particular color or intensity that you are striving for in your mind.
 Unfortunately, the pencils at your disposal might not entirely be there so you are going to have to do some blending.
 Depending on many factors such as the caliber of the pencil, the initial color selection, the pencil core material, and the level of experience, this could be laborious if not a seemingly impossible endeavor.

 Understanding this going in is very important.
 It is essential to practice with the colored pencils at your disposal and learn their limits and capabilities.
 And it is also important to realize and acknowledge when the set you are using just isn’t capable of certain things and either find another route or try a different set of colored pencils.

 Many pencils (especially harder-cored, “budget” lines) may not put down very deep color on the first pass.
 Because of this, multiple passes may be required to get the desired color depth you are after.
 Remember not to push down extremely hard with your pencils because this will often result in a broken tip and even more frustration.
 Put down a solid, firm layer and build from there with as many layers as you deem fit.

 Erasing isn’t Necessarily the End-all Solution You Think of When You Hear the Word “Pencils” Thrown Around.

-Most pencils (especially any oil-based and also many of the wax-based) will not easily erase.
-There are some special “erasable” pencils such as the Prismacolor Col-Erase but even some of these might not easily remove color.
-The best approach is to start out light until you have a good foundation or idea of where you need to build your color and then apply the deeper tones.
+Most pencils (especially any oil-based and also many wax-based) will not easily erase.
+There are some special “erasable” pencils such as the Prismacolor Col-Erase, but some might not easily remove color.
+The best approach is to start light until you have a good foundation or idea of where you need to build your color and then apply the deeper tones.

 Keeping a Sharp Point for the Intricate Areas Might be a Test of Patience.